NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     library(terra)

 Before downloading the data, we can explore the data product using the `neonUtilities::getProductInfo`.
 Let's take a look at the field spectra data product as follows.
-You can take a look at various components of the `field_spectra_info` variable as well by un-commentning the lines starting with `View`.
+You can take a look at various components of the `field_spectra_info` variable as well by un-commenting the lines starting with `View`.

     field_spectra_info <- neonUtilities::getProductInfo('DP1.30012.001')

-    field_spectra_info$siteCodes$siteCode
+    #View(field_spectra_info$siteCodes)

+    #View(field_spectra_info$siteCodes$availableDataUrls) # list available data urls

+    field_spectra_info$siteCodes$siteCode # list all available sites

     ##  [1] "DSNY" "GRSM" "GUAN" "HEAL" "ORNL" "OSBS" "PUUM" "RMNP" "SERC" "STEI" "TREE" "UNDE" "WREF" "YELL"

-    #View(field_spectra_info$siteCodes)

-    #View(field_spectra_info$siteCodes$availableDataUrls)

 We can see that there are data available at 14 sites, as of the end of 2023.